 If, despite the safeguards Club Excel has put in place, a child encounters harmful material on the internet, or receives inappropriate messages, or experiences online bullying, whilst using Club Excel's computers, the manager will be informed and the incident will be noted on an Incident Record in the child's file.
 The child's parent will be asked to sign the Incident Record.
 The manager will investigate how to prevent a reoccurrence of the incident.

-If staff at Club Excel become aware that a child is deliberately attempting to access sites containing sexual, extremist or otherwise inappropriate material, or has been shown such material by a third party, they will complete a Logging a concern form and refer the matter to Club Excel's designated Child Protection Officer in accordance with our Safeguarding Children Policy.
+If staff at Club Excel become aware that a child is deliberately attempting to access sites containing sexual, extremist or otherwise inappropriate material, or has been shown such material by a third party, they will complete a Logging a concern form and refer the matter to Club Excel's designated Designated Safeguarding Lead in accordance with our Safeguarding Children Policy.

 When providing intimate care we will ensure that the child's safety, dignity and privacy are maintained at all times.